Peteryang0922/COVID-19-Distribution-Visualization-Project/Sample Output/README.md

 Minimalist raytracer with global illumination via Monte-Carlo path-tracing support

 # Branches
 1. raytracer-original
 Parallelizing only the ray generation, such that there is only one ray devoted to one thread, and then each thread will in turn operate over all intersections.
 2. raytracer-shared-const-mem
 Using multiple threads for calculating collisions and the usage of shared / constant memory.
 3. raytracer-input-binning
 Use input binning.

 # Features
 Blinn-Phong shading with diffuse shading and specular highlights is featured.
-Reflections, refractions, and the fresnel effect are also included as per the Blinn-Phong shading model.
+Reflections and refractions effect are also included as per the Blinn-Phong shading model.

 Monte-Carlo path tracing was used to provide global illumination, although the technique is inherently slow and prone to noise.
 Parallelization with OpenMP dramatically speeds this up.